influxdata/docs-v2/content/chronograf/v1.8/administration/creating-connections.md

 ---
 title: Create InfluxDB and Kapacitor connections
-description: Create and manage InfluxDB and Kapacitor connections for use with Chronograf.
+description: Create and manage InfluxDB and Kapacitor connections in the UI.
 menu:
   chronograf_1_8:
     name: Create InfluxDB and Kapacitor connections